 Using their elective credits students can examine various issues, including violence as a public health problem, health policy and politics, and emerging infectious diseases.
 Students acquire extensive research skills when they complete a course in research methods, engage in a practicum, and complete a capstone project.
 Wherever they live, MPH students pay the same affordable tuition and fees.
 Admission requires a minimum 2.75 GPA, submission of GRE scores, and at least three years of relevant public health or healthcare experience.
 UMass Amherst admits students into this MPH online in spring and fall.

-The University of Massachusetts-Amherst is regionally accredited by the New England Commission on Higher Education (NECHE).
-The master of public health in public health practice is fully accredited by the Council on Education for Public Health (CEPH).
+University of Massachusetts – Amherst is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
+The master of public health in public health practice is fully accredited by the Council on Education for Public Health.

 20. University at Albany